Associate / Associate Director Development Planner

 About the role:

-This is an exciting opportunity to join our award-winning team of 80 planners, spread across our offices in London, Bristol, Manchester, Sheffield, Glasgow and Edinburgh and Cardiff.
+Our award-winning team includes 80 planners, across our offices in London, Bristol, Manchester, Sheffield, Glasgow and Edinburgh and Cardiff.

 Our key sectors are renewable energy, education, sport and recreation, historic environment, agriculture and forestry, housing and mixed-use development.
-With our complementary landscape, heritage, ecology, transport and EIA services, we help clients to maximise the potential of their development, while respecting key assets.
-We work with the climate and biodiversity emergencies firmly in mind.
+With our complementary landscape, heritage, ecology climate change and EIA services, we help clients to maximise the potential of their development.

-Our current projects as planning consultants include advising on wind, solar, energy storage and grid upgrade projects for private and public sector clients; masterplans and major projects for schools; landmark developments in historic parks and gardens; new facilities for sport and recreation; and parks, recreation and housing schemes for local authorities.
-LUC prides itself on being able to make an impact across a range of project scales.
+Our current projects include advising on wind, solar, energy storage and grid upgrade projects for private and public sector clients; masterplans and major projects for schools; landmark developments in historic parks and gardens; new facilities for sport and recreation; and parks, recreation and housing schemes for local authorities.

-A full-time role is based on 37.5 hours per week (Monday to Friday).
-However, LUC has a strong track record in flexible working, and we have been recognised for our flexible working culture, so we are happy to discuss a range of flexible working options for this role including part time hours (minimum 30 hours per week) if desired.
+This is a full-time role is based on 37.5 hours per week (Monday to Friday).
+However, we have a flexible working culture, so we are happy to discuss part time hours (minimum 30 hours per week).
+Salary:

 Experience and qualifications